HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Train and validation loss

 \section{Train and validation loss}

-In Figure \ref{fig: train and validation loss} we see for the FCNN the training loss in comparison to the validation loss for 400 training epochs.
-The network which provides the lowest validation loss is the one which will be stored to reduce the chance of overfitting the training data.
+In Fig. \ref{fig: train and validation loss} we see for the FCNN the training loss in comparison to the validation loss for 400 training epochs.
+The network that provides the lowest validation loss is the one that will be stored to reduce the chance of overfitting the training data.